Vodafone Idea posts quarterly loss of Rs 49 bn, says to raise $3.5 billion

 ALSO READ

-Huge debt in corporate balance sheets reason for stunted job growth: Birla

-Vodafone posts 7.8 bn euros loss for H1 of 2018; blames loss in Indian arm

-Vodafone plans to invest Rs 80 billion in proposed joint venture with Idea
+Idea Cellular to become Vodafone Idea; plans to raise Rs 150 billion

 Vodafone-Idea set for the top, but will have to work hard to stay there